aura-nw/pyxis-smart-account/PLUGIN.md

 ```

 We could have a set of validation rules for users to choose from, which could cover many simple cases.

-For security reasons, authorized actors cannot call messages which alter the smart account such as register, unregister or disable a plugin.
+> For security reasons, authorized actors cannot call messages which could alter the smart account or interact with plugins such as register, unregister, disable a plugin or change a plugin configuration.

 ### Examples